 That obsession is why… now five years since I sold off my last set… I’m using the singles that remain in my garage to digitally catalog the designs.

 When I purchased all four, I had it in mind that I was going to run a different one on each corner of my car.
-There was terrible disappoint when I discovered the A3D used a front mounted centre instead of a sandwich mount like the other three.
+There was terrible disappointment when I discovered the A3D used a front-mounted center instead of a sandwich mount like the other three.
 Six extra mm of offset ruined my dream.

 Still, in my eyes, they are the four greatest wheels that Yokohama has ever produced.
 Signifying unique aesthetic possibilities, the flexibility of modular construction, and a true racing pedigree, they are basically all that Kyusha Shoes is about.

-The now famous, twelve bolt shells came in 13, 14 and 15″ diameters.
-Similarly constructed centre sections meant that there were many shared sizes between the wheels that used them.
+The now-famous, twelve bolt shells came in 13, 14, and 15″ diameters.
+Similarly constructed center sections meant that there were many shared sizes between the wheels that used them.

-Except for the A3D, which I already mentioned placed the centre section on top of the shells rather than between them.
-That centre was only a slight variation of the A3A’s centre.
-A groove was cut into the perimeter of the spokes and painted red, and the overall diameter of the piece was trimmed slightly to fit the centre inside the outer shell rather than behind it.
+Except for the A3D, which I already mentioned placed the center section on top of the shells rather than between them.
+That center was only a slight variation of the A3A’s center.
+A groove was cut into the perimeter of the spokes and painted red, and the overall diameter of the piece was trimmed slightly to fit the center inside the outer shell rather than behind it.

-The front mounted (or “overhead mounted” as Yokohama called it) centre makes the A3D unique from the rest of the line-up, but it is a trait shared with other Yokohama 3-piece wheels of the era, like the BRX BR-1 and Almex Y3B.
+The front-mounted (or “overhead mounted” as Yokohama called it) center makes the A3D unique from the rest of the line-up, but it is a trait shared with other Yokohama 3-piece wheels of the era, like the BRX BR-1 and Almex Y3B.

 The final model from the line-up was the A3E.
-Despite an appearance that many consider to be down right ugly, it is the most unusual and sought after.
-With only two years of production (1982 and 1983) it is also the most challenging to find.
+Despite an appearance that many consider downright ugly, it is the most unusual and sought after.
+With only two years of production (1982 and 1983), it is also the most challenging to find.